zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/volume-placement-strategies/examples/vol-placement-iopriority.md

 ### Step 3: Create PVC using the StorageClass

-Now create the PVC that references the StorageClass.
+Create the PVC that references the StorageClass.
 When creating the volume, Portworx will fetch the VolumePlacementStrategy spec that's referenced in the StorageClass and use that to pick storage pools for the volume.

 ```text
 kind: PersistentVolumeClaim